 PRE-ANESTHETIC BLOOD TESTING

 Pre-anesthetic blood testing provides insight as to what is occurring internally.
 We are especially concerned with the health of the liver and kidneys as these organs help the body clear medications used during anesthesia.
 This testing could uncover health concerns which cannot be detected from the physical exam alone.
 Our in-clinic lab allows us to run the blood work the morning of surgery.

 SENIOR WELLNESS TESTING

 We recommend heartworm testing every 2 years for all our patients.
-Even if your pet has been on a heartworm preventive all its life there is always the chance of a breech in protection.
-Late or missed doses, weight gain that can result in underdosing, unknown vomiting of oral medication, changes in weather that extends the mosquito season or travel to endemic areas during our off season, and medication resistant heartworm (identified in some regions of the USA) could leave pets susceptible.
+Even if your pet has been on a heartworm preventive all its life there is always the chance of a breach in protection.
+Late or missed doses, weight gain that can result in underdosing, unknown vomiting of oral medication, changes in weather that extends the mosquito season or travel to endemic areas during our off-season, and medication-resistant heartworm (identified in some regions of the USA) could leave pets susceptible.
 Our heartworm test also tests for tick-borne illnesses, including Lyme disease.
 It only takes one bite from an infected mosquito or () tick for your pet to become infected.

 How do I understand the blood test results?